 Change your built-in domain (optional)

 The account name in the built-in domain is a unique identifier, and you can't use it on more than one site.
-To use your Squarespace 5 account name for the built-in domain on your Squarespace 7 site, first change your Squarespace 5 account name.
-To keep it easy to remember, we recommend adding -old to the end, as shown in the screenshot below.
+To use your Squarespace 5 account name for the built-in domain on your Squarespace 7.1 site, first change your Squarespace 5 account name.
+For convenience, we recommend adding -old to the end, as shown in the screenshot below.

 Note: Changing your account name changes how you log into your Squarespace 5 site.
 In the example screenshot below, you'd now use youraccountname-old to log in.